nim3xh/KwikMart-ServerSide_Web_Development_Project/README.md

 We welcome contributions to KwikMart!
 If you'd like to contribute, please fork the repository and submit a pull request with your changes.

 ## Credits
 KwikMart was developed as a group project by [Nimesh Rangana,Maleesha Herath,Pathum Vimukthi,Dananjaya Rupasinghe,Prageeth Madushan,Buddhi Sampath,Shanaka Priyanjith].
-We would also like to thank [insert instructor/mentor names here] for their guidance and support.

 ## License
 KwikMart is open source.
 Feel free to use, modify, and distribute the code as needed.